-The energy from the colliding attacks caused an explosion that sent Chris flying backwards.
-He regained his footing, aiming his fingers towards the battle, in case he needed to aid Derek.
+The energy from the colliding attacks caused an explosion that sent Chris flying backward.
+He regained his footing, aiming his fingers toward the battle, in case he needed to aid Derek.

 “This is your limit right now, it seems.”
 Derek stated.
 He held up his broken arm and examined it.
 Through Adam’s eyes, he noticed the blue energy flowing in erratic directions inside Derek’s arm.
 Aside from the burns he had received, Derek had seemingly fixed the damage done by Adam.